rguske/blog/content/posts/event-driven-automation-with-project-harbor-and-knative.md

 EOF
 ```

-When you now repeat one of the described steps from above, like e.g. `push` or `delete` an artifact, a new message should show up in your Slack channel, like my provided example in *Firgure V*.
+When you are going to e.g. `push` or `delete` an artifact, a new message should show up in your Slack channel, like the provided example in *Firgure V*.

 {{< image src="/img/posts/202207_harbor_webhhok_post/rguske-post-harbor-webhook-function-5.png" caption="Figure V: Slack Notification delivered by kn-ps-harbor-slack Function" src-s="/img/posts/202207_harbor_webhhok_post/rguske-post-harbor-webhook-function-5.png" >}}